neoteristis/node-js-api/devlog.md

         - is used to install all necessary packages when cloning the repo for example
     - Create the folder *node_modules* which stores all package
 - `nxp express-generator` : generator default project structure
+- `npm install nodemon` : allows the auto-reload when files are changed.
+Might have some other utility that I'm note aware of.

 ## Useful notes